Login

 • Expected weather: Sunny and dry, warmer as you descend

-• Use the morning to take your best photos at Choquequirao with soft light and fewer clouds
+• Use the morning light to take your best photos at Choquequirao with fewer clouds

-• Trekking poles are helpful on the long descent
+• Trekking poles are helpful for the long descent

-• Keep snacks and water accessible for the return
+• Keep snacks and water easily accessible for the return

 • Wear light, breathable clothing and sun protection